 215 Kitchen & Drinks takes a fresh approach to dining in and out in Oxford.

-Our contemporary neighbourhood restaurant in Summertown is the successor to The Oxford Kitchen where we held our Michelin Star and 3 Rosettes since 2018.
+Our contemporary neighbourhood restaurant in Summertown is the successor to The Oxford Kitchen where we held our Michelin Star and 3 Rosettes from 2018.
 With the same dedicated team, you’ll continue to receive the same great service and exquisite food, and our more relaxed menu won’t break the bank.

-We’re delighted to announce that 215 has built on the success of The Oxford kitchen, having now also been awarded 3 Rosettes just a few months after we reopened our doors!
-Watch this space for further updates as they happen.
+215 has built on the success of The Oxford kitchen and has been awarded 3 Rosettes just after we reopened our doors!

 Meet our Executive Chef, Paul Welburn